-The three-year Pediatric Hematology/Oncology Fellowship at Mayo Clinic in Rochester, Minnesota, is designed to prepare physicians for a rewarding academic career in pediatric hematology/oncology.
+The three-year Pediatric Hematology/Oncology Fellowship is designed to prepare physicians for a rewarding academic career in pediatric hematology/oncology.

 The Division of Pediatric Hematology/Oncology has seven board-certified pediatric hematologists/oncologists and functions as a comprehensive center for pediatric cancer treatment and hemophilia care.